PoLAr-MAE

 Predicted

-Semantic segmentation of the 3D point cloud after fine-tuning the PoLAr-MAE model on 10x less labeled data than the supervised baseline, SPINE.
+Semantic segmentation of the 3D point cloud after fine-tuning the PoLAr-MAE model on 10x less labeled data than the supervised baseline.

 Paper